This notebook analyzes MyBinder launch data from the automated releases at the following URL:

 """

-Load MyBinder analytics data from GitHub release.
+Load MyBinder analytics data from GitHub release or local file.

 Args: